Chris Froome to make Israel Start-Up Nation debut at Vuelta a San Juan – VeloNews.com

 Chris Froome to make Israel Start-Up Nation debut at Vuelta a San Juan

-Grand tour star to begin 'much-anticipated new chapter of career' on roads of Argentina on January 24.
+Grand tour star to begin 'much-anticipated new chapter of career' on roads of Argentina in January.

 Chris Froome will make his Israel Start-Up Nation debut in Argentina next month.